 5 Things to Know Before You Start Trail Running

 If you are ready to log some running miles out on the trail, do not forget these important tips:

 Start slow - it is a fact that you will run slower on a trail than you will on the road.
 Why?
-Well for one, there is much more stuff in your way including natural debris and landmarks like rocks, tree roots, leaves, and fallen tree limbs.
-Add to that the difference in traction between an oftentimes slick trail and a dry, paved road, and speed will play a significant role in your safety.
+Well for one, there is much more stuff in your way, including natural debris and landmarks like rocks, tree roots, leaves, and fallen tree limbs.
+Add to that the difference in traction between an often slick trail and a dry, paved road, and speed will play a significant role in your safety.

 While beginners should not expect to match their road running speed on the trail, they can still get just as an effective workout.
 Experts recommend setting time goals instead of mileage goals when starting so you can run the same amount of time as you used to, even if it is less distance.
 Maintaining your intensity and developing the agility and coordination skill-set trail running demands will gradually improve your running efficiency.